endurantgames/cosmiclegends/src/classes/divine.md

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::

 Power of Zeus

 :   You're empowered with divine energy that crackles
     like electricity when you use Might.
     Increase your maximum Might to 15.

 TBD